EffectOrientedProgramming/book/Chapters/04_Initialization.md

     BreadStoreBought.purchased
 ```

-`serviceWithZIO` takes a generic parameter, which is the *type* it needs to do the work.
+`serviceWithZIO` takes a generic parameter, which is the *type* it needs to do the work.{i: "serviceWithZIO"}
 Here, `serviceWithZIO` says, "I need an object that conforms to the `trait Bread`."
 The argument to `serviceWithZIO` does the work.
 That argument must be a function that returns an Effect--in this case it is the lambda `bread => bread.eat`.
 The object it receives from `serviceWithZIO` becomes the `bread` parameter in the lambda.

-The whole point of this mechanism is to separate the argument from the function call so that we can make that argument part of the initialization specification.
+The point of this mechanism is to separate the argument from the function call so we can make that argument part of the initialization specification.
-The initialization specification is the `provide` method,
+The initialization specification is the `provide` method,{i: "provide, for dependency injection"}
   which takes one or more `ZLayer` objects and uses them to get the necessary arguments to fill in and complete the code, in this case `bread => bread.eat`.

 Although this example is simple enough that you could easily write it without using `ZLayer`, when you start dealing with multiple dependencies, things rapidly become unmanageable.